Dark matter in classically conformal theories: WIMP and supercooling: Abstract

 \section{Abstract}

-Beyond solving the hierarchy problem, classically conformal (CC) theories naturally accommodate dark matter (DM).
-In this work, we explore the CC $SU(2)_X$ gauge theory with a triplet dark scalar, uncovering three distinct DM scenarios: WIMP, supercooled DM, and monopole.
+{ Beyond solving the hierarchy problem, classically conformal (CC) theories naturally accommodate dark matter (DM).
+In this work, we explore the CC $SU(2)_X$ gauge theory with a triplet dark scalar, uncovering two distinct DM scenarios: weakly interacting massive particle (WIMP) and supercooled DM.
 The production mechanisms are strongly influenced by the CC model's unique first-order phase transition evolution history, which differs significantly from those in non-conformal models.
-We obtain the viable parameter space for each scenario and investigate the current constraints and future sensitivities at terrestrial experiments and gravitational wave observatories.
+We obtain the viable parameter space for each scenario and investigate the current constraints and future sensitivities at experiments, demonstrating that gravitational wave signals from the phase transition provide a common detection channel for both the WIMP and supercooled DM regimes. }